digital-work-lab/digital-work-lecture/slides/06-communication.md

 **Media richness theory** (Daft and Lengel, 1986):

 - Communication is essential in organizational information processing to reduce uncertainty and equivocality.
-- Communication media differ in richness, e.g., video calls transmit richer information including gestures and body language.
+- Communication media differ in richness (video calls transmit richer information, e.g., including gestures).
-- Richer communication media are generally more effective for communicating equivocal issues in contrast with leaner media.
+- Richer communication media are generally more effective for communicating equivocal issues.

 **Media synchronicity theory** (Dennis et al. 2008)
 - There are different communication tasks: